GrishinSergey/lightweight-php-orm/README.md

 $library = new Library();
 $library->migrate();
 ```
-Be cearful, when you migrate class to table which is exist.
-Its structure will be replaced to new and all data will be cleaned.
+Be careful, when you call migrate for tables which are exists in database, their structure will be overwritten and all data will deleted.